Why intern with ALERT?

 Click on the link for more information on the location currently available:

-Program fees for arrivals before 31st December 2017 are GB£1030 / US$1800 per person.
-This is based on a two week minimum stay for a group of 10 ten students with one free place for an accompanying academic.
-Larger groups and longer stays can be arranged on request.
+Contact us at email@example.com for program fees.
 Upon confirmation of booking, a deposit of GB£300 / US$540 per person will be required, with the balance payable 120 days prior to travel.
 ALERT will liaise directly with individual students to organise administration of all bookings and payments.

 The fee includes collection from the nearest airport to the project site, shared accommodation, three meals per day and memories to last a lifetime!
 Invoice amount is charged on a per day basis.